-Ok we are lucky to live where we do, with a river running through the field behind the house, the Fairfield horseshoe in the back garden and Langdale a stones throw away, we have less excuses than most to get out with the kids.
+Ok, we are lucky to live where we do, with a river running through the field behind the house, the Fairfield horseshoe in the back garden and Langdale a stone's throw away, we have fewer excuses than most to get out with the kids.

 The Lake District is full of great little crags to take young children climbing at, some are in the guide books and some aren’t.
 I usually look for a relatively safe crag base with a not too long approach.
-Our first crag and we will cover more in future articles, is a very popular crag but the wall that is best for kids is often free from other parties.
+Our first crag and we will cover more in future articles is a very popular crag but the wall that is best for kids is often free from other parties.
 Lower Scout Crag in Langdale is passed about a quarter of a mile before reaching the National Trust Stickle Barn Car park in Great Langdale ( OL6 298, 067, or Sat Nav LA22 9JU).
-It takes about 10 minutes to walk to from the car ( at 4 year old pace).
+It takes about 10 minutes to walk from the car ( at a 4-year-old pace).